Frequently Asked Questions

 Can I use email to recover my account?

 No. Your data is perfectly safe as long as you remember the master password.
-We do not use user accounts, and therefore there are no vulnerable email recovery loops.
+I do not use user accounts, and therefore there are no vulnerable email recovery loops.

 Is the master password protected?

 Yes.
-We use advanced Argon2 hashing protocols to forcefully defend against brute-force attacks.
+I use advanced Argon2 hashing protocols to forcefully defend against brute-force attacks.
 It would cost billions of dollars and millions of years to break a strong giovium master password.

 Is giovium really free?